ViralTexts/gtr-clusters/clusters/18581111-sn84028820-LadiesShouldReadTheNewspaper.md

 ## [From _Colman's rural world._](https://iiif.archivelab.org/iiif/sim_colmans-rural-world_1869-01-09_22_2?page=10)

 #### 1869-01-09 &middot; St. Louis, Mo.

 <table style="width: 100%;"><tr><td style="width: 50%">

+Lavizs SHoutp Reap Newsrarers.—lt is a
+great mistake in female education to keep a
+young lady’s time and attention devoted to only
+fashionable literature of the day.
+If you would
+qualify her for conversation, you must give her
+lomcthing to talk about—give her education
+with the actual world, with the outer world,
+and its transpiring events.
+Urge her to read
+newspapers, and become familiar with the pres-
-character and improvement of our race.—
+ent character and improvement of our race.—
 History is of some importance; but the past
 world is dead, we have nothing to do with it.
 Our thoughts and our concerns should be for the